Solar brings new opportunities to Frank

-Frank is 29-years-old from Mlangoni, Kitui County in Kenya, where he lives and supports wife Angela and children James, aged 13, and five-year-old Hadassah.
-When first starting out Frank earned on average KSh 1,200 per day after a 12-hour shift on his bike.
-He describes how the majority of his time was spent waiting for customers at a crowded bodaboda stage, the equivalent of a taxi rank.
+Frank Kiema, 29, from Mlangoni, Kitui County in Kenya, where he lives and supports wife Angela and children James, aged 13, and five-year-old Hadassah.
+When first starting out, Frank earned on average KSh 1,200 per day after a 12-hour shift on his bike.
+He explains that the majority of his time was spent waiting for customers at a crowded bodaboda stage, the equivalent of a taxi rank.

 Despite having the Uber app on his smartphone, Frank wasn’t able to take advantage of the app because keeping his mobile continually charged was costly and challenging as he’d have to travel to a kiosk in another village.